 If I gave you £10,000 to invest, what would you do with it?
 Don’t get too excited, because I don’t have £10,000 to spare!
 But I wonder whether your first thought would be to put it in a savings account or to buy shares?
-Women are generally more cautious about investing.
+Men and women often have different ideas about money and women are generally more cautious about investing.

 Where the differences lie

 Women tend to prefer saving to investing and prefer to save for short term goals.
 This is the finding of surveys such as those carried out by banks (HSBC and Lloyds bank do them from time to time), pensions providers (such as Scottish Widows) and it was backed up by findings from our own SavvyWoman Women & Money report in 2014.

 - Almost twice as many men as women said they’d be happy to invest all or most of a £100,000 in stocks and shares.
 Only one in eight women (12%) said they would consider share-based investments, compared to one in five men (21 per cent).

 - This gender difference narrowed between 18–34 year olds, with 13% of women saying they would invest in stocks and shares compared to 18% of men.
 However, among women in their thirties and forties, the appetite for risk had diminished with only one in ten (10%) saying they would invest in stocks and shares, less than half the percentage of men who would invest (21%).

 - More than one in ten women aged 55+ (13%) said they would put their money into share-based investments, compared to 24% of men.
 The majority of both women and men said they would put some or all of the money into cash ISAs or similar savings accounts (35% of women and 36% of men).
 This answer had the smallest gender difference across all age groups.